-The utilization management company may authorize a second opinion upon your request in accordance with this Plan.
-Examples of instances where a second opinion may be appropriate include:
+The utilization managementUM company may authorize a second opinion upon your-request in accordance with this Plan.
+Examples of instances where a second opinion may be appropriate applicable include:

-- Your physician has recommended a procedure and you are unsure whether the procedure is necessary or reasonable; - You have questions about a diagnosis or plan or care for a condition that threatens substantial impairment or loss of life or bodily functions; - You are unclear about the clinical indications about your condition; - A diagnosis is in doubt due to conflicting test results; - Your physician is unable to diagnose your condition; and - A treatment plan in progress is not improving your medical condition within a reasonable period.
+- Your A physician has recommended a procedure and you are that a participant is unsure whether the procedure is necessary or reasonable; - You haveA participant has questions about a diagnosis or plan or care for a condition that threatens substantial impairment or loss of life or bodily functions; - You are A participant is unclear about the clinical indications about youtheir condition; - A diagnosis is in doubt due to conflicting test results; - YouAr physician is unable to diagnose youar-condition; and - A current treatment plan in progress is not improving your a participant's medical condition within a reasonable period.